novuhq/novu/docs/docs/channels/email/resend.md

 - Visit the [Integrations](https://web.novu.co/integrations) page on Novu.
 - Locate Resend and click on the **Connect** button.
 - Enter your Resend API Key.
 - If you have verified your domain in previous step, fill the `From email address` field with any domain email address.
-For example, if your organization domain name is `linear.app` then you can any use any valid email address like `hello@linear.app`.
+For example, if your organization domain name is `linear.app` then you can use any valid email address like `hello@linear.app`.
   - For testing, you can use `onboarding@resend.dev` if you have not authenticated your sender identity.
 - Fill the `Sender name`.